-Routing Monitor -40.0 1-2 > All 44.1k Internal System Master -2.0 3-4 > Mon/Phs 96k Digital in Shows what page is currently displayed.
+Routing Monitor -40.0 1-2 > All 44.1k Internal System Group A 0.0 3-4 > Mon/Phs 96k Digital in Shows what page is currently displayed.
 Displays the output the rotary encoder is affecting, and what the current attenuation level is.
 When you adjust the level the status bar will transform to a level bar.
 Shows the active scene.
 When there is an next to the scene name, this indicates that some alteration to the scene has been made.
 This can be a handy way to know if your scene needs to be re-saved with these changes.
 This indicates what SAMPLE RATE the Hilo is operating at.
 This displays the current SYNC SOURCE.
 Will be displayed with RED TEXT if the currently selected SYNC SOURCE is invalid.
+In this case the Hilo 2 will revert to its Internal clock.